helium/HIP/HIP-xxx-Repeal-SP-Hex-Boosting-Rewards.md

 ## Detailed Explanation

-- Repealing Hex Bossting from HIP-84 is as simple of a detailed explanation as we can get.
+- Repealing Hex Boosting from HIP-84 is as simple of a detailed explanation as we can get.
 All current hexboosting hexes from HIP-84 will be removed, and all further rewards will be halted once this HIP passes.
 - The service provider can still "Recommend" hexes at their leisure.